-The Diploma in Theological Studies (Ministerial Leadership) offers a basic diploma program (not an accredited degree) in theological studies for mature persons who have not completed a formal undergraduate degree.
+The Diploma in Theological Studies (Ministerial Leadership) offers a basic diploma program (not an accredited

 Upon successful completion of the Diploma in Theological Studies (Ministerial Leadership) program, the student will be able to:

 - Demonstrate consciousness of the particularities that shape faith and practice in a given contextual setting. - Demonstrate spiritual growth and self-awareness through the application of ministry knowledge and skills, religious commitment, and professional integrity. - Demonstrate basic skills for discovering understanding and meaning from within the ambiguity and complexity of human experience and knowledge. - Harmonize interpretation, contextualization, and formation pillar competencies with performance skills, techniques, and arts to improve ministry and leadership practices. - Harmonize competencies gained via the interpretation, contextualization, performance, and formation pillars in order to expand and perfect public practices of ministry and leadership.